Renault 1 000 kg: Chronology

 The basic architecture and overall silhouette of the vehicle barely changed during a production run of nearly two decades, but there were numerous minor changes to the sheet metal, door hinge arrangements, front bumpers, lights and indicators as well as extensive adaptations for military and police versions.
 Later models, from the 1960s, can be distinguished by a small additional windows behind each of the side-doors.

-At launch the vehicle appeared as a boxy flat sided van with an advertised load volume of 7.45 m³ which compared with 7.3 m³ for the Citroën H as it appeared in the same year.
-The Renault’s 2,383cc petrol engine had originally been introduced in 1936 for the Renault Primaquatre; slightly downtuned for this application it offered 62 PS.
+At launch the vehicle appeared as a boxy flat sided van with an advertised load volume of 7.45 m^{3} which compared with 7.3 m^{3} for the Citroën H as it appeared in the same year.
+The Renault's 2,383cc petrol engine had originally been introduced in 1936 for the Renault Primaquatre; slightly downtuned for this application it offered 62 PS.
 The dry weight of 1735 kg provided a maximum laden weight of 2735 kg.

 In 1947, a flatbed truck version appeared along with a bare chassis version enabling users to specify their own bespoke body variants from specialist truck-body builders.

 In July 1949, a heavy duty 1,400 kg version joined the range, and this was also the year when four-wheel drive became an advertised option.
 By 1952, Renault offered a more modern engine for economy minded buyers and a detuned version of the 1996 cc 49 PS unit from the recently introduced Renault Frégate was an option for the 1,000 kg model.

 The Renault Colorale station wagon also used some mechanical parts alongside the engine from the 1 000 kg, which was made intentionally in order to provide the vehicle with the same durability and reliability.